The Best and Worst Drinks for People With Diabetes

 “If you have diabetes, cutting out soda and other sugar-sweetened drinks is one of the most powerful ways to control blood sugar, lose weight, and improve your health,” says Ginn.
 “Switching to healthier drinks can save hundreds of calories and a lot of carbohydrates.
 It’s often one of my first goals when I work with someone newly diagnosed with diabetes.”

 How much: None, ideally.
 Think of soda as you would a decadent dessert that you might indulge a taste of once in a blue moon.
 If you have a soda habit, cut back by drinking a smaller size for a week or two, or mixing half regular soda with half diet soda or club soda to reduce your calorie and carb intake.
-Aim to go sugar-free: Water and club soda (including zero calorie fruit-flavored types) are ideal, and diet soda is an option for diabetic drinks but don’t exceed one a day.
+Aim to go sugar-free: Water and club soda (including zero-calorie fruit-flavored types) are ideal, and diet soda is an option for diabetic drinks but don’t exceed one a day.
+(Learn about these other surprising habits that could cause diabetes.)

 Drink less: Fruit juice

 Your mom served up OJ every day with breakfast, and you grew to love it.
 The labels display tempting photos of colorful fruit.
 But are juices healthy diabetic drinks for blood sugar and weight control?
 A regular juice habit is associated with an increased risk of type 2 diabetes, according to a study published in Diabetes Care.
-In terms of nutrition, a piece of real fruit is a better deal.
+In terms of nutrition, a piece of real fruit is a better deal (and science is backing that people with diabetes can, and should, eat fruit).
 A 4-ounce serving of 100 percent orange juice has 56 calories, 12 grams carbohydrates, and no fiber; compare that to a small fresh orange, which has 45 calories, 11 grams carbohydrates, and 2 grams of blood-sugar-controlling fiber.
-That said, people with diabetes can indulge in a little 100 percent fruit juice once in a while, says Dawn Menning, RD, a certified diabetes educator in Los Angeles, CA. “They should just know the amount of juice they are consuming and factor the amount of carbohydrates into their eating plan,” she says.
+That said, people with diabetes can indulge in a little 100 percent fruit juice once in a while, says registered dietitian Dawn Menning, a certified diabetes educator in Los Angeles, CA. “They should just know the amount of juice they are consuming and factor the number of carbohydrates into their eating plan,” she says.

 How much: Juice lovers, eat fruit or switch to a low-sodium veggie juice, which is much lower in calories and carbohydrates than fruit juice.
 If you’re really craving juice, try a 4-ounce serving with a meal.
 Test your blood sugar afterward, and then repeat with the same meal for the next three or four days.
 If your blood sugar doesn’t rise more than 35 to 50 points, a little juice could be fine.
-Next, read on for more lifesaving things people with diabetes can do.
+Now that you know the best drinks for people with diabetes, read on for more lifesaving things people with diabetes can do.

 - Constance Brown-Riggs, RD, certified diabetes educator, former spokesperson for the Academy of Nutrition and Dietetics, Massapequa, NY.